 - Serve and garnish with cheese, avocado, sour cream and cilantro.

-- 1 recipe equals 1 McCormick packet.
-Use the packet in our Low Carb Keto Chicken Chili Recipe or the recipe above.
+- 1 recipe = 1 McCormick packet.
+Use the packet in my Low Carb and Keto Chicken Chili Recipe or the recipe above.

 - Always use the freshest dried herbs for the best results.

-- If you like your chili on the spicy side, use 1/2 tsp - or more of cayenne pepper.
+- If you like your chili on the spicy side, use ½ teaspoon - or more of cayenne pepper.

 - If you can't find green chili powder, you can omit it.

-This seasoning contains powdered red peppers, green chili pepper, and cayenne pepper, cumin, garlic powder, onion powder, oregano, salt, pepper, a thickening agent, and sometimes other preservatives.
+While the ingredients can vary between recipes, this white chicken chilli seasoning mix contains powdered red peppers, green chili pepper, and cayenne pepper, cumin, garlic powder, onion powder, oregano, salt, pepper, a thickening agent, and sometimes other preservatives.

 You can store dry seasoning mix in an air-tight container for up to 4 months.
 Making your own seasoning is a healthy and cheaper option to season your recipes quickly!